menu close

 • Catering

 You are very welcome to visit our museum restaurant.
 In the restaurant you can enjoy a cup of coffee, a sandwich, soup or salad.
 You order at the counter and take your order to a table with a view of the surrounding greenery.
 The restaurant in the sculpture garden is open from 1 April to 1 November.
+Here you can enjoy a nice cup of coffee overlooking the Rietveld Pavilion.

 Well prepared for the trip